SQream/sqream_docs/guides/internals_architecture.rst

 Chunks are the smallest entity, representing around 1 to 10 million rows.

 SQream DB also has a background storage reorganization process,to ensure good performance after the data has been inserted.
 The reorganization process allows support for small, fast inserts - while still maintaining the data arranged for maximum query performance.
+During storage reorganization, the "old data" remains consistent and on-disk.
+Data is never updated in-place, to ensure consistency.

 Building blocks
 ----------------------